About Property Boundaries

 City or Park Property

 Properties that border city property, parks, rights of way, easements or other government land can present a challenge in determining your property boundary.
 It is not acceptable for a homeowner to extend fences, build structures or encroach upon adjacent undeveloped park land or rights of way.
 This can lead to serious consequences to the homeowner, including fines, cost for removal of the structure(s) and lawsuits.
-Park boundary surveys are available, upon request, by contacting the Recreation and Parks Department at 240-314-8704.

 City Right of Way